 Not Every Employee is Suited for Remote Work

 Telecommuting strategy and letting your employees work isolated entails a good degree of discipline, allowing them to learn how to be flexible and to effectively manage time.
-But if you happen to observe that your employee is temperamental, and isn’t able to meet deadlines on time, he is clearly not suited for the remote home job.
+But if you happen to observe that your employee is temperamental, and isn’t able to meet deadlines on time, he is not suited for the remote home job.

-In assessing who is suited for this kind of job, ask yourself first if the job is possible to be done outside the office and make sure that you are properly equipped with right technology to make it happen.
+In assessing who is suited for this kind of job, ask yourself first if the job is possible to be done outside the office and make sure that you are properly equipped with the right technology to make it happen.

 Train and Educate Workers for Telecommuting Success

-And before making any time schedule, plan out first a flexible working strategy, then devise a plan to be implemented and make sure that the communication is your topmost priority.
+And before making any schedule, plan out first a flexible working strategy, then devise a plan to be implemented and make sure that the communication is your topmost priority.

 Telecommuting Saves Money

 Telecommuting can help both the employers and the employees save money.
-It is proven by a recent study stating that a company letting a single employee work as a telecommuter can save them $10,000 while a hundred employees will save up to $1 million on different kind of expenses.
+It is proven by a recent study stating that a company letting a single employee work as a telecommuter can save them $10,000 while a hundred employees will save up to $1 million on different kinds of expenses.

 Also, it has been proven that telecommuting boosts employee’s satisfaction that increases their productivity and their sense of loyalty.
 It also gives the employee a chance to balance their work and personal life.

 Telecommuting also provides more opportunities that will help a business or the employer to scale back in multiple possible ways.
-Speaking of employer’s benefits, the most obvious cost saving opportunity that they can have is the reduction in overhead that will save them $11,000 a year!
+Speaking of employer’s benefits, the most obvious cost-saving opportunity that they can have is the reduction in overhead that will save them $11,000 a year!
 Other benefits include higher retention rates, fewer employee’s sick days, and lastly, the evident decrease in travel cost.

 Self-discipline is important in working as a telecommuter.
 You have to control your urges to lay down your warm bed, open the television, ignore your pet, and munch in your fridge contents.
 That is why you have to set rules for yourself when it comes to checking personal emails, social media, personal calls, text messages, and even playing with your pets.

-You have to avoid this kind of destructions by setting your mind that it is work time, you can’t accept visitors, think about personal matters, do household chores or any appointments not related to your work.
+You have to avoid this kind of destruction by setting your mind that it is work time, you can’t accept visitors, think about personal matters, do household chores or any appointments not related to your work.
 Only allow water or coffee and do not accept food at the work desk.

 Check Your Sanity

 Another tip is to simplify your daily routine to have more time.
-And if you’re thinking that increase in time demand means you no longer able to enjoy your “me-time”, you are wrong!
+And if you’re thinking that an increase in time demand means you no longer able to enjoy your “me-time”, you are wrong!

-You just have to be creative in utilizing that small amount of time of yours and never let hectic schedule hinder you from doing the things that help you relax.
-You badly need it so you have to allow at least 30 minutes to do your personal stuff.
+You just have to be creative in utilizing that small amount of time of yours and never let a hectic schedule hinder you from doing the things that help you relax.
+You badly need it so you have to allow at least 30 minutes to do your stuff.
 It is also helpful if you have a friend that understands your situation and will make your working hours more enjoyable rather than tire and sulking.

-Lastly, you must learn to separate your work from a personal business and stop talking and blabbering about how stressed you are at work as it will not do you any good and it could not lessen even a bit of your stresses.
+Lastly, you must learn to separate your work from a personal business and stop talking and blabbering about how stressed you are at work as it will not do you any good and it could not lessen even a bit of your stress.